I need help with…

 - When you look in the mirror look at your whole body, not just the part of your body you don’t like.

 - Be careful about what you are looking at online.
-Try to stay away from websites and social media profiles that encourage you to lose weight or be very thin.
+Try to stay away from websites and social media profiles that encourage disordered eating behaviours.

 - Unfollow social media pages that make you feel bad about yourself or compare yourself to others.